ChristianSi/lytspel/README.md

 This writes a file called `phonetic-dict.txt`.

-Invoke the partsplitter script:
+Invoke the csvdict script:

-    $ partsplitter
+    $ csvdict

-This writes a file called `phonetic-dict-candidates.csv`.
+This writes a file called `phoneng-espeak-dict.csv`.